The Signapse AI Roadmap: Our Journey to Human-Level Sign Language Translation

 Putting It Into Practice

-Our digital signer Rae will be regularly assessed using this framework.
+Our digital signer Rae is regularly assessed using this framework.
 The progress will be shared publicly as we push for Tier 6/7-level fluency across transport, healthcare, education and beyond.

 We’re also exploring ways to: